matsuktake/furima-36867/README.md

 ### Association

-- belongs_to : user
+- belongs_to :user
-- has_many : purchase
+- has_many :purchase

 ## purchase table